365614269/CCoursework/README.md

 The first argument is the x coordinate.
 Note that x increments downwards in the grid.

 The second argument is the y coordinate.
-Note that x increments to the right in the grid.
+Note that x increments to the right of the grid.

 The third argument is the direction.
 Note that direction north is upwards the screen.